-1.1 GREAT NEIGHBOURHOODS DELIVER PARTNER ADVOCATE 1.1.1 Develop to acces landsca open space network of a network of quality open spaces that seamlessly connects residents assible, walkable parks, recreational areas, streetscapes and natural pes, ensuring ease of access, enhanced community wellbeing, and ed usage of outdoor spaces.
-Image: A second s 1.1.2 Connected living Create and maintain neighbourhoods where residents can connect to essential facilities and community infrastructure, fostering a sense of community, enhancing convenience, and improving overall quality of life. ~ ~ ~ 1.1.3 Housing diversity Facilitate affordable and diverse housing options to ensure everyone has a place to call home in all stages of life. ~ ~ WELLE WELLBEING COMMUNITY INDICATORS
+1.1 GREAT NEIGHBOURHOODS DELIVER PARTNER ADVOCATE 1.1.1 Quality open space network Develop a network of quality open spaces that seamlessly connects residents to accessible, walkable parks, recreational areas, streetscapes and natural landscapes, ensuring ease of access, enhanced community wellbeing, and increased usage of outdoor spaces. ✓ 1.1.2 Connected living Create and maintain neighbourhoods where residents can connect to essential facilities and community infrastructure, fostering a sense of community, enhancing convenience, and improving overall quality of life. ✓ ✓ ✓ 1.1.3 Housing diversity Facilitate affordable and diverse housing options to ensure everyone has a place to call home in all stages of life. ~ / 1.1.4 Inclusive public places and spaces Ensure that people of all abilities can connect safely and fully enjoy our public places and spaces by promoting accessibility, inclusivity, and a sense of belonging for everyone in our community. ~ ~